nopnop2002/esp-idf-web-chart/README.md

 Analog input gpio for ESP32S3 is GPIO01 ~ GPIO10.
 12Bits width.
 Analog input gpio for ESP32C2 is GPIO00 ~ GPIO04.
 12Bits width.
 Analog input gpio for ESP32C3 is GPIO00 ~ GPIO04.
 12Bits width.

+# ADC Attenuation
+This project uses ADC_ATTEN_DB_11(11dB) for attenuation.
+11dB attenuation (ADC_ATTEN_DB_11) gives full-scale voltage 3.9V.
+But the range that can be measured accurately is as follows:
+- Measurable input voltage range for ESP32 is 150 mV ~ 2450 mV.
+- Measurable input voltage range for ESP32S2 is 0 mV ~ 2500 mV.
+- Measurable input voltage range for ESP32S3 is 0 mV ~ 3100 mV.
+- Measurable input voltage range for ESP32C3 is 0 mV ~ 2500 mV.
+- Measurable input voltage range for ESP32C2 is 0 mV ~ 2800 mV.

 # Analog source
 Connect ESP32 and Analog source using wire cable.